Maine Camps Listing

 Bridgton | campwildwood.com

 Campers enjoy beautiful views of Shawnee Peak while spending their summer at this Woods Pond all-boys camp.
 Ropes, BMX, sailing, fishing, all team sports (including ice hockey), creative arts, along with daily swimming and tennis lessons, ensure that Wildwood is the place where all boys will flourish, as they have since 1953.

 For nearly a century, Camp Winnebago has offered boys ages 8 to 15 a safe, positive, and creative environment where they develop both physically and socially through participation in a broad range of land- and watersports, wilderness adventure, and individual activities.
 Winnebago is not for the boy who can but for the boy who will.

 Raymond | wohelo.com

-Wohelo girls’ camp offers over a mile of shorefront on crystal-clear Sebago Lake with western views of the White Mountains.
-The founding family has run the camp for more than 100 years, and during that time, they have never wavered from their commitment to fostering personal growth among campers through a non-competitive and friendly atmosphere.
+Wohelo girls camp offers over a mile of shorefront on crystal-clear Sebago Lake with western views of the White Mountains.
+The founding family has run the camp for more than 100 years, and during that time, it has never wavered from the commitment to fostering personal growth among campers through a noncompetitive and friendly atmosphere.